Mains

 While you’re getting everything incorporated, dissolve a chicken bouillon cube in half a cup of water.
 Once dissolved, pour the broth, add a bay leaf, and let it simmer for about 5 – 10 minutes until the broth reduces by about half.

-Prepare the Cajun Spiced Shrimp
+Prepare the Creole Shrimp

 While your broth is reducing slightly, you’ll want to cook your shrimp so everything is ready at the same time.